cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 # science-cruise-data-management
 https://github.com/Swiss-Polar-Institute/science-cruise-data-management

+.footnote[.white[Carles Pina i Estany, CC-BY-4.0]]
 ---
 # The application before leaving port
 - The Django *admin* served as a way for scientists to enter, search for and update data about what happened on board
+- Based on similar cruise data management database structure used by BODC (British Oceanographic Data Centre) and BAS (British Antarctic Survey)
 - Map of the ship's position and data collection locations
-- Based on similar cruise data management database structure used by BODC (British Oceanographic Data Centre) and BAS (British Antarctic Survey)
 ---
 background-image: url(images/event_report.png)
 background-size: contain
 ---
 # How the system grew during the expedition
-- All focused on "we need this soon" and "I only need to maintain this until April"
+- All focussed on "we need this soon" and "I only need to maintain this until April"

 --
 - Very rapid development.
 Initially focused on collecting data